oauthstuff/draft-oauth-par/main.md

   6H4JOlMyfZFl0PCJwkByS0xZFJ2sTo3Gkk488RQohhgt1I0onw
 ```

-The AS needs to take the following steps beyond the processing rules defined in (#request):
+The authorization server needs to take the following steps beyond the processing rules defined in (#request):

-1. If applicable, the AS decrypts the request object as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.1.
+1. If applicable, decrypt the request object as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.1.
-1. The AS validates the request object signature as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.2.
+1. Validates the request object signature as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.2.
 1. If the client is a confidential client, the authorization server MUST check whether the authenticated `client_id` matches the `client_id` claim in the request object.
 If they do not match, the authorization server MUST refuse to process the request.
 It is at the authorization server's discretion to require the `iss` claim to match the `client_id` as well.

 The following RSA key pair, represented in JWK [@RFC7517] format, can be used to validate or recreate the request object signature in the above example (line wraps within values for display purposes only):